oliverlibaw/squirrel-detection-pi/user_guides/002_object_detection.md

   'type': 'DG_FLT'}]
 ```

 The output of `yolo11n` object detection model on Hailo is an array of size **40,080**, designed to handle up to 100 detections per class across 80 classes.
 Each detection contains 5 values: 4 for the bounding box coordinates (ymin, xmin, ymax, xmax) and 1 for the score.
 The array starts with an entry that specifies the number of detections for a class.
 If the number is zero, it indicates no detections for that class.
 If there are detections for a class, the next 5 *k* entries represent the information for those *k* detections, where each detection is described by its 4 bounding box coordinates and score.
 This structure allows for a maximum of 100 detections per class, and the total size of the array is 40,080 (501 entries for each of the 80 classes).
-While the Hailo model already has an in built postprocessor that performs bounding box decoding and non-max suppression (NMS), the above input still needs to be processed so that it results in a human readable format.
+While the Hailo model already has a built-in postprocessor that performs bounding box decoding and non-max suppression (NMS), the above input still needs to be processed so that it results in a human readable format.

 ---